awsdocs/amazon-dynamodb-developer-guide/doc_source/CodeSamples.md

 + [Android](https://aws.amazon.com/mobile/sdk/)
 + [iOS](https://aws.amazon.com/mobile/sdk/)

-To get started quickly with these languages, see [Getting Started with DynamoDB SDK](GettingStarted.md)\.
+To get started quickly with these languages, see [Getting Started with DynamoDB and AWS SDKs](GettingStarted.md)\.

-The code examples in this Developer Guide provide more in\-depth coverage of DynamoDB operations, using the following programming languages:
+The code examples in this developer guide provide more in\-depth coverage of DynamoDB operations, using the following programming languages:
 + [Java Code Examples](CodeSamples.Java.md)
 + [\.NET Code Examples](CodeSamples.DotNet.md)